strimzi/proposals/050-Kafka-Node-Pools.md

 The `StrimziPodSet` will be named `<ClusterName>-<PoolName>` - e.g. `my-cluster-big-nodes`.
 The resulting pods will be named `<ClusterName>-<PoolName>-<ID>` - e.g. `my-cluster-big-nodes-5`.
 The naming of the related resources such as Services, Config Maps, or PVCs will follow the pod names.
+For example the services will be named `<ClusterName>-<PoolName>-<ListenerName>-<ID>` for per-broker and `<ClusterName>-<PoolName>-<ListenerName>-bootstrap` for the bootstrap service.

 That means that when a node moves from one pool to another, all the resources will be recreated including the per-node services or storage.
 It is not possible to re-use these things not just because of the naming concerns, but also because the different pools might have different configurations and the old resources might not be re-usable.
 So a node which moves will start from _zero_ with empty disk and will need to re-sync all the data.

+Combining the name of the `Kafka` custom resource and the `KafkaNodePool` resource creates a constraint on how long the names can be since the names of Kubernetes resources are limited to 63 characters and all the resource names derived from the `Kafka` and `KafkaNodePool` names have to fit into this limit.
+But following this pattern allows us to provide backwards compatibility (`Kafka` cluster `my-cluster` with `KafkaNodePool` named `kafka` will result in pods named `my-cluster-kafka-<ID>` which is the same name as used today).
+It also creates a consistency with the other already existing resources which are part of the Kafka cluster and which cannot be simply renamed (such as names of the existing services etc.).
+So we should stick with it despite the limitations.

 ### Matching the node pools to the Kafka cluster